Road Traffic Victims

 • The shock and suddenness of what happened

-• The frustration and uncertainty surrounding the investigation or when justice feels out of reach
+• Frustration and uncertainty surrounding the investigation

 • Feeling dismissed when others call it “just an accident”